KKcorps/flink/docs/dev/table/concepts/temporal_tables.md

 under the License.
 -->

-Temporal Tables represent a concept of a (parameterized) view on a changing table that returns the content of a table at a specific point in time.

-The changing table can either be a changing history table which tracks the changes (e.g. database changelogs) or a changing dimension table which materializes the changes (e.g. database tables).
+Tables in Flink are continuously changing with time.
+The data can either be appended or updated in the existing table.
+Temporal Tables allow users to query the data at a specific point in time.
+These can be thought of as Snapshot of the table at a particular point in time.
+Currently only processing time is supported as the time parameter for these tables.

+The changes in temporal tables can be of two types -

+- Change in history - In this case only the data is changed in the table.
+No new values are added for the dimensions of the table.
+This can be queried with just a Temporal Table Function.

-For the changing history table, Flink can keep track of the changes and allows for accessing the content of the table at a certain point in time within a query.
-In Flink, this kind of table is represented by a *Temporal Table Function*.
+- Change in dimensions - In this case, new values for a dimension column are added in the table.
+In Flink, this kind of table is represented by a *Temporal Table*

-For the changing dimension table, Flink allows for accessing the content of the table at processing time within a query.
-In Flink, this kind of table is represented by a *Temporal Table*.
+Note that it is possible to query the snapshot without temporal tables as well. *Temporal Tables* just aims to simplify such queries, speed up their execution, and reduce Flink's state usage

 * This will be replaced by the TOC
 {:toc}